Connect with others who understand.

 • Burning or crawling sensation

-Tests for Diagnosing Prurigo Nodularis
+Tests To Diagnose Prurigo Nodularis

 Physical Exam

-When diagnosing PN, your primary care physician or dermatologist will likely perform a physical exam.
-They may also ask how symptoms affect your daily activities like going to school or work, and if they affect your sleep quality, mental health, and social interactions.
-They will look for signs of PN, including:
+In the diagnosis process, your primary care physician or dermatologist will start with a physical exam.
+They may also ask how your skin symptoms affect your daily activities, like going to school or work.
+They’ll ask questions to learn if your symptoms affect your sleep, mental health, social life, and quality of life.

 Dermoscopy

-Dermoscopy uses a high-powered magnifying lens that is attached to a light (called a dermatoscope) to look closely at the skin.
-The dermatologist places the lens onto a nodule or skin lesion and inspects the structure of the epidermis (outermost layer of skin) and the dermis (second-deepest skin layer), along with any inflammation.
+Dermoscopy uses a high-powered magnifying lens that’s attached to a light (called a dermatoscope).
+The dermatologist places the lens onto a nodule or skin lesion.
+Then, they can inspect different skin layers, including the epidermis (outermost layer of skin) and the dermis (second-deepest skin layer), and look for any inflammation.
 They may also take pictures with the dermatoscope to look at later.

 • Pigmentation (how light or dark the skin is)